acearchive/acearchive.lgbt/content/docs/contributing/api.md

 Ace Archive has a minimal REST API developers can use to query information about artifacts in the archive.

-Currently this API is experimental.
+This API is currently experimental.
 The API is `v0`, which means that **backwards-incompatible** changes could happen **at any time**.

 To help with development, at the bottom of each artifact page on this site is